 ...

-Understanding Sound: How Do Headphones Work?
+How Do Headphones Work?
+Everything You Need to Know

 Headphones are those trusty companions that magically transform electrical signals into the melodies and voices we love to hear.